LimeSurvey/surveypress/readme.txt

 * Map the roles of users in WordPress with user capabilities/responsibilities in LimeSurvey.
 * Allow other users to create survey, manage labels/templates, create user and so on in LimeSurvey via this plugin.
 * Based on customization options, users can see public(or private!) surveys and take them directly through there dashboard in WordPress.
+* If you want to let only users of your website take some specific survey, use tokens.
+This way survey url will be private and only registered users can take the survey.
 * Customize the behaviour of this plugin!

 __Have a feature in mind?__ Create a new topic in forums!